cjrh/lifter/README.md

 Because of these changes, the earlier description of how to configure lifter will no longer work.
-However, the configuration is nearly the same, exception for two differences.
+However, the configuration is nearly the same, except for two differences.

 The first difference is in the config file, `lifter.config`.
 The template section near the top must be written like this: